joetxca/HelloWorld-/README.md

 # HelloWorld-
-This is a HelloWorld file for first GitHub practice
+This is a HelloWorld file for first GitHub practice.